-This stately home was built in the 16th century in a Renaissance style as the residence of the Dean of the Cathedral.
+The stately home we can visit with the audioguide was built in the 16th century in a Renaissance style as the residence of the Dean of the Cathedral.
 It has two floors and a quadrangular layout.
 In the centre, there is a porticoed courtyard that distributes the space and is characterised by the presence of basket-handle arches made of brick and set on granite columns.

 The front is made of granite ashlar work and boasts a Herrerian Plateresque style with a Gothic-Mudejar influence.
 Two floors were built on columns with bases to achieve the effect of an Italian gallery, all finished off with Plateresque crests comprising semi-circular medallions.
 The courtyard and the front of the building bear heraldic motifs that correspond to the Cathedral.
 It was designated a National Monument in 1962 and is currently used as the Provincial Museum of Ávila.